Internal Communications Work Sample | Jeanette Pierce | Crane NXT

 • Compete for and attract technology talent

-• Increase exposure to disruption and emerging technologies
+• Increase exposure to disruption and emerging technologies that can generate revenue or unlock cost savings

 • Accelerate learning and execution through startup partnerships